jupyterhub/jupyterhub/docs/source/contributing/setup.rst

 JupyterHub as.

-DummyAuthenticator allows you to log in with any username & password, while SimpleSpawner allows you to start servers without having to create a unix user for each JupyterHub user.
+DummyAuthenticator allows you to log in with any username & password, while SimpleLocalProcessSpawner allows you to start servers without having to create a unix user for each JupyterHub user.
 Together, these make it much easier to test JupyterHub.

-Tip: If you are working on parts of JupyterHub that are common to all authenticators & spawners, we recommend using both DummyAuthenticator & SimpleSpawner.
-If you are working on just authenticator related parts, use only SimpleSpawner.
+Tip: If you are working on parts of JupyterHub that are common to all authenticators & spawners, we recommend using both DummyAuthenticator & SimpleLocalProcessSpawner.
+If you are working on just authenticator related parts, use only SimpleLocalProcessSpawner.
 Similarly, if you are working on just spawner related parts, use only DummyAuthenticator.

 Troubleshooting
 ===============